vinhcsed/cs1-lab5-starter/README.md

 Would you like to play again?
 (Y for yes, other key to quit): Y

-ELEMENTS: AIR (A), WATER (W), EARTH (E), FIRE (F) Select your element: E
+ELEMENTS: AIR (A), WATER (W), EARTH (E), FIRE (F) Select your element: F
-You chose EARTH.
-Your opponent chose WATER.
-EARTH absorbs WATER.
+You chose FIRE.
+Your opponent chose AIR.
+FIRE burns AIR.
 You win!
-Would you like to play again?
-(Y for yes, other key to quit): Y

-ELEMENTS: AIR (A), WATER (W), EARTH (E), FIRE (F) Select your element: E
-You chose WATER.
-Your opponent chose EARTH.
-EARTH absorbs WATER.
-You lose!
 Would you like to play again?
 (Y for yes, other key to quit): Q
 ```